 Wisconsin Sea Grant works with education partners throughout Wisconsin and the Great Lakes Basin to develop educational resources centered around promoting Great Lakes learning.
-Each resource enables educators to teach Great Lakes Literacy Principles in formal and informal learning environments and all resources are available for loan free of charge from the Wisconsin Water Library at UW-Madison.
+Each resource enables educators to teach Great Lakes Literacy Principles in formal and informal learning environments.
+For more information or assistance, send a message to the Water Librarian.

+All resources are available for loan free of charge from the Wisconsin Water Library at UW-Madison.
 Any Wisconsin resident can borrow these materials and have them delivered to their local library via the statewide Library Delivery Network.

 Aquatic Invaders Attack Pack